Peter Mende-Siedlecki

 Graduate Student

-Yanzi Huang (she/they) received her BS in Applied Psychology with First Class Honor from Hong Kong Baptist University in 2018 and her MA in General Psychology from New York University in 2020.
-Prior to her PhD training, she worked at Purdue University as the lab manager of the Social Cognition of Social Change Lab (PI: Dr. Erin Hennes) from 2020 to 2021 and then as a project coordinator for a NIH-funded Project (PIs: Drs.
+Yanzi received a BS in Applied Psychology from Hong Kong Baptist University with first-class honor in 2018, and an MA in Experimental Psychology from NYU in 2020.
+They then worked at Purdue University as the lab manager of the Social Cognition of Social Change Lab (PI: Dr. Erin Hennes) from 2020 to 2021 and as a project coordinator for a NIH-funded Project (PIs: Drs.
 Erin Hennes & Sean Lane) from 2021 to 2022.
-Motivated by her identities and experiences, Yanzi’s research centers on social cognition, social justice, and intersectionality.
-Specifically, she studies 1) how top-down influences (e.g., stereotypes, attitudes, ideologies) shape group-based social perceptions, and 2) how such biased perceptions contribute to discrimination, inequality, and injustice.
+Their research centers on understanding antecedents and consequences of social perception.
+Specifically, they examine 1) how top-down influences (e.g., stereotypes, ideologies) shape group-based social perceptions by biasing the perceptual and social cognitive processing of social categories, and 2) how such social perceptions contribute to prejudice, discrimination, and inequality across different contexts (e.g., workplace, healthcare).
+A key aspect of their work is its focus on under-examined social categories within psychology, such as intersectional identities and subgroups within broader categories (e.g., subgroups within Asian).

 Gavin mullin